MEET: RAISSA DOUMBIA + MATHIEU NIAMKE, The Seasoning House, Troy

 Most memorable bar or venue you have been to anywhere in the world: There was a rooftop lounge in Abidjan that we loved but I don’t think it’s there any more.

 Raissa: We actually met in Ivory at a birthday party in Asinine Beach, Abidjan.
-Mathieu had a bar in Ivory Coast called Bar Abidjan Code Puk so he worked there and I was helping my mum cook with her catering business while working in an insurance company.
+Mathieu had a bar in Ivory Coast called Bar Abidjan Code Puk so he worked there and I was helping my mum cook with her catering business and working in an insurance company.
 Mathieu is from Koumassi and I come from Cocody — those are two different boroughs of Abidjan.

 Mathieu: My mother had a restaurant when I was a little boy — I don’t remember the name now.
 My father was a businessman and owned a lot of properties all over Africa and rental car businesses too.
 He helped me with the business side of opening the bar.